gaia-platform/KomatsuSimulator/README.md

 ### ROS2

 ROS is available in two major versions.
 ROS and ROS2.
-ROS2 is available in several releases, GRover requires 'Galatic' or newer.
+ROS2 is available in several releases, KomatsuSimulator requires 'Galatic' or newer.

 To install ROS2 Galactic: